Albarokah9/Albarokah9/README.md

 ## 📝 Professional Summary

-Quality Assurance Engineer with strong experience in web application testing, covering Manual, Automation, and Performance testing.
-Skilled in Cypress (JavaScript), Katalon Studio, Postman, and JMeter, with solid knowledge of SDLC, STLC, and Agile/Scrum practices.
-Adept in designing test cases, executing end-to-end test scenarios, and reporting defects using ClickUp, Google Spreadsheet and Qase.io.
-Passionate about quality, usability, and continuous improvement to ensure reliable, scalable, and user-centric software delivery.
+Quality Assurance Engineer with hands-on experience in Manual Testing, Automation Testing, and Performance Testing for web and mobile applications.
+Currently working as a QA Tester Intern at Horus Technology, specializing in Black Box testing, Smoke Testing, and comprehensive test case design for internal web applications.

+Proficient in Cypress (JavaScript), Katalon Studio (Groovy), Postman, and JMeter with proven ability to build end-to-end automation frameworks using BDD Cucumber and Page Object Model.
+Experienced in API testing, performance testing, and mobile automation testing with strong knowledge of SDLC, STLC, and Agile/Scrum methodologies.

+Skilled in test management tools including ClickUp, Qase.io, and Google Spreadsheet for defect tracking and test documentation.
+Passionate about ensuring software quality, usability, and delivering reliable, scalable solutions through continuous testing and improvement.
 ---

 ## 🚀 Skills & Tools